utelle/wxpdfdoc/readme.md

 Kudos to Mark Dootson for contributing major enhancements of wxPdfDC and it's integration into the wxWidgets printing framework.

+Kudos to Dieter Schmeer for contributing several enhancements for the XML markup handling.

 Thanks to one of the wxWidgets core developers, Vadim Zeitlin, the build system could be overhauled and continuous integration could be added.